Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Drumlins are **unsorted mounds of streamlined till**, commonly elongated parallel to the former direction of ice flow, composed of glacial debris.

 It is not known exactly how drumlins are formed, but the most likely and agreed upon explanation for their formation is that the glacier becomes **overloaded with till** (loses competence), so begins to deposit this sediment due to the increased friction that the till brings (‘smearing' the landscape).
 This sediment accumulates and quickly compounds, and other till that flows over the initial bump can become stuck, growing this mound of unsorted till.
 Over time, this grows, and when the glacier retreats, the distinct hill is revealed.
+[This video](https://www.youtube.com/watch?v=xKtUpWZ8RqQ) is a good example of the theory of depositional drumlin formation.

 This is an example of **lodgement till** (not ablation till) as it is formed as the glacier is still advancing.